US closes part of Texas border, begins flying Haitians home

 About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians have been crossing from Ciudad Acuña, Mexico, into Del Rio, Texas, for almost three weeks.
 Yellow police tape was being used to block them from using a small dam to walk into the US.

 The migrants initially found other ways to cross nearby until they were confronted by federal and state law enforcement.

-An Associated Press reporter saw Haitian immigrants still crossing the river into the US about 1.5 miles east of the previous spot, but they were eventually stopped by Border Patrol agents on horseback and Texas law enforcement officials.
+A Mexican police officer on the Mexican side of the border said migrants will not be allowed to cross anymore.
+He would not give his name.
+But an AP reporter saw Haitian immigrants still crossing the river into the US about 1.5 miles (2.4 kilometres) east of the previous spot.
+They were later stopped by Border Patrol agents on horseback and Texas law enforcement officials.

 As they crossed, some Haitians carried boxes on their heads filled with food.
 Some removed their pants before getting into the river and carried them.
 Others were concerned about getting wet.